NatalieKilhamn/3d6constitution/docs/amendments.md

 WHEREAS improvement is a particularly enjoyable form of variation, and

-WHEREAS we believe that rewards can incentivise those of our behaviours we wish to encourage, and
+WHEREAS we believe that rewards can be used to incentivise those of our behaviours we wish to encourage, and

 WHEREAS surviving and thriving through adventurous challenges could reasonably cause a character to learn and improve, and